A Chip-Firing Game on the Product of Two Graphs and the Tropical Picard Group: Introduction

 \textbf{Acknowledgements:} This work was completed as part of the requirements for earning a Master's degree from the University of Kansas.
 The conjecture resolved in this paper was presented at the American Institute of Mathematics workshop ``Generalizations of chip-firing and the critical group'' (July 8th-12th, 2013): http://aimath.org/pastworkshops/chipfiring.html.

-I would like to thank my MA thesis committee: Marge Bayer, Yunfeng Jiang, and Jeremy Martin.
-I would especially like to thank my MA advisor, Jeremy Martin, for his invaluable help in writing the thesis that eventually became this paper.
+I would like to thank my M.A. thesis committee: Marge Bayer, Yunfeng Jiang, and Jeremy Martin.
+I would especially like to thank my M.A. advisor, Jeremy Martin, for his invaluable help in writing the thesis that eventually became this paper.
+I would also like to thank James McKeown and Alexander Schaefer for their helpful comments.